SLoharkar/Currency-Converter-PHP-Laravel-Framework/README.md

 A robust currency converter application built with Laravel 10.
 This application provides multiple data source options, user roles with specific permissions, and extensive features for both normal users and admin users.

+## Website Trailer

+Check out the trailer for a quick overview of what the Currency Converter Application can do!

 ## Features

 - **Data Source Options**: